 Why is alcohol used to deal with trauma?

-PTSD, anxiety disorders and depression may often present with an overactive amygdala and prefrontal cortex.
+PTSD, stress disorders and depression may often present with an overactive amygdala and prefrontal cortex.
 Alcohol, as a central nervous system depressant, could actually reduce activity in these areas and provide temporary respite from the stress.
-Eventually, of course, withdrawal from alcohol itself can cause the same feelings of anxiety, keeping individuals addicted to alcohol so that they don’t have to deal with withdrawal.
+Eventually, of course, withdrawal from alcohol itself can cause the same feelings of stress, keeping individuals addicted to alcohol so that they don’t have to deal with withdrawal.

 What are the dangers of self-medicating with alcohol?